jackvreeken/rtc-tools/doc/index.rst

 RTC-Tools documentation
 =======================

-This is the documentation for RTC-Tools 2.0, the `Deltares
+This is the documentation for RTC-Tools, the `Deltares
 <https://www.deltares.nl/>`_ toolbox for control and optimization of
 environmental systems.